 So how do I provide my Toronto patients with beautiful augmented breasts with fuller upper poles and inner breasts for a tight cleavage without symmastia?
 With fat grafting.
 We call this CBA: composite breast augmentation.

 Prior to surgery, I mark on my patient an area of about 2,5cm centered on the midline where the skin will not be detached.
 This maneuver has allowed my patients (females and transgender females) to enjoy beautiful augmented breasts without symmastia.
-I also mark the donor sites where fat will be harvested, from areas of excessive fat deposits such as abdomen, flanks, bra rolls, outer thighs, inner knees, etc. Fat is cleansed and decanted, to which I add the patient’s own PRP (platelet-rich plasma), and then infiltrated gently in multiple layers into the inner parts of the breasts to augment the area where the implants end – centrally but also in the upper poles as my patients always enjoy a fuller upper pole.
+I also mark the donor sites where fat will be harvested, from areas of excessive fat deposits such as abdomen, flanks, bra rolls, outer thighs, inner knees, etc. Fat is cleansed and decanted and then infiltrated gently in multiple layers into the inner parts of the breasts to augment the area where the implants end – centrally but also in the upper poles as my patients always enjoy a fuller upper pole.
 I always use a “test implant” first to determine where the fat is needed as to not risk any contamination or injury to the real implants.
 I then draw the areas to be lipo-filled (fat grafted) – the deep subglandular plane (blue) and the more superficial subcutaneous plane (yellow).
-All healthy cells, including the stem cells, are transferred.
+All healthy cells are transferred.
 As mentioned, I also take the opportunity to inject in the upper pole of each breasts as the upper poles never get as full as most patients would like with implants alone, even when using round implants.
 Gravity always leads to fuller lower poles.